ViswanathRajuIndukuri/Support-Vector-Machine-Classifier-CIFAR--10/README.md

 ## Features
 - **Data Preprocessing**: Steps to load and preprocess the CIFAR-10 dataset.
-- **SVM Implementation**: Implementation details of the SVM classifier, including hyperparameter tuning.
+- **SVM Implementation**: Implementation of the SVM classifier, including hyperparameter tuning.
 - **Evaluation**: Evaluation metrics to measure the model's performance.